broadinstitute/depmap_omics/README.md

 Once this is done, you can launch your jupyter notebook server and run the `*_CCLE` jupyter notebooks corresponding to our RNA pipeline and WGS pipeline (older versions for WES (CN and mutations are available in a previous commit labelled 20Q4)).

 Remark:
-  1. you will need to use the `postProcesssing()` functions for post processing instead of the CCLE ones in the `ccle.py` module.
+  1. you will need to use the `postProcesssing()` functions for post processing instead of the CCLE ones in the `dm_omics.py` module.
   2. you will need to change some of the variables in the `config_prod.py`.
   3. you won't be able to run the function conditional on the CCLE boolean.
 You can however reimplement them to create your own pipeline.

-The notebook architectures are as follows:

-1. Uploading and preprocessing
-2. Running the Terra Pipelines
-3. Downloading and postprocessing the samples

 ## Repository File Structure <a name="file-structure"></a>

 For our 2 computation pipelines for depmap omics:
-- Expression (RNA)
+- Expression and Fusion (RNA)
 - Copy number and Mutations (WGS)

 Each:
 - can be run in a jupyter notebook file,
-- gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
+- gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps (internal only),
-- updates the sample TSVs on Terra with paths to the files,
+- updates the sample TSVs in the processing workspace on terra with paths to the files,
 - computes the results for each samples by running workflows,
 - downloads the results and postprocesses them with additional local functions,
 - performs QC and uploads them to taiga (internal only).

+__ccle_tasks/__ Contains a notebook for each of the different additional processing that the CCLE team has to perform as well as one-off tasks run by the omics team

 __data/__ Contains important information used for processing, including terra workspace configurations from past quarters

-__src__ Contains the location of function files
+__depmapomics/__ Contains the core python code used in the pipeline and called by the processing jupyter notebooks

-__\*\_pipeline__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows
+__\*\_pipeline/__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows

-__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform as well as one-off tasks run by the omics team

-__legacy__ Contains the previous R markdown files that were used as templates for the previous pipeline's post-processing

-__readmes__ Contains some of the depmap readmes

-__temp__ Contains the temp file that can get removed after processing (should be empty)
+__temp/__ Contains the temp file that can get removed after processing (should be empty)

-__documentation__ Contains some additional files for documenting the pipelines
+__documentation/__ Contains some additional files and diagrams for documenting the pipelines

+__tests/__ Contains automated pytest functions used internally for development

 ## Pipeline Walkthrough <a name="running-pipeline"></a>